MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure-ad.md

 }
 ```

+Where the`APP_ID` is the "Application (client) ID" and the `TENANT_ID` is the "Directory (tenant) ID".
+Both values can be found in the App Registration overview page in the Azure Active Directory page you used before to Data API builder with Azure AD.
 To test out that authentication is working fine, you can update your configuration file so that an entity allows access only to authenticated request with the `Sample.Role` assigned.
 For example:

 ```json
 "entities": {